 Howdy, Hot Listeners!

-Today we welcome several authors from Riptide Publishing to participate in a virtual panel interview (and they were great sports about it, I think).
+And we’re back with the second group of authors from Riptide Publishing to participate in a virtual panel interview (and they were great sports about it, I think).
 It gives me great pleasure to introduce:

 What has been the most challenging thing in your writing career?

 Cari – Learning how to hit a deadline.
 Wishing doesn’t cut it!

 Marie – Learning to balance myself and the urge to speak my mind against the constant public scrutiny and the never-ending genre drama.
 Anybody who’s been around this genre for more than five minutes knows there are people out there who seem hell-bent on turning the entire genre into a war zone.
 It’s exhausting, and it completely destroys my will to write.
 I took most of 2016 off because there was simply no joy in it anymore.
 I do my best to ignore all the drama and gossip and bullshit, but I’m still struggling to get back to a place where I can love the story, and have that be enough.

 JL – My natural sloth-like disposition.
 And homophobia.
 But mostly, if I’m honest, the sloth.

 Chris – Learning to adjust to the emotional ups and downs and the self-doubt.
 I thought I was a fairly self-confident and self-aware person (in fact some would say “cocky”) until I began putting my writing out there.